paymill/paymill-documentation/guides/reference/transactions.html.md

 A payment object represents a “funding source” for a transaction, e.g. a credit card or bank account.
 It is automatically created when a new transaction is created from a payment token.

 Once a payment object has been created, you can use it to create subsequent transactions without going through tokenization.
-This also means your customer doesn’t have to enter their payment details again.
+This also means your customer doesn't have to enter their payment details again.

 To reuse an existing payment object, simply specify the payment ID when creating a transaction: